AlexOUKS/BDF-Reporting-Management/back/README.md

 `
 $ python manage.py makemigrations
 `
+2. Apply it in your database :
+`
+$ python manage.py migrate
+`
-2. To launch your API on your environment :
+3. To launch your API on your environment :
 `
 $ python manage.py runserver
 `